Genoese dialect: Songs

 One of the most famous folk songs written in the Genoese dialect is called Ma se ghe penso (or Ma se ghe pensu) written by Mario Cappello.

 Towards the end of the 20th century, artist Fabrizio De André wrote an entire album called Crêuza de mä in the Genoese dialect.

+Currently, young singers and songwriters from Liguria compose and sing songs in Genoese like Buio Pesto and Max Turigìn.